climaticzoning/simzoning/Documentation/Inputfile_simzoning.md

     - Example: "Num_of_cores":2,

 ### Extraction of simulation results
-  * PerformanceIndicator
-      - String
-      - Performance indicators used for clustering
-      - Example:"PerformanceIndicator": ["Cooling", "Heating", "MGR" "Overheating", "Cold discomfort"],

   * Num_of_cores
       - Integer
       - Usage: If your computer have multiple CPUs, simzoning can run multiple simulations in parallel to reduce computation time.
 Num_of_cores is the number of dedicated processors for simulation chosen by the user.
        - Example: "Num_of_cores":2,

+  * PerformanceIndicator
+      - String
+      - Usage: Performance indicators used as input for clustering.
+      - Example:"PerformanceIndicator": ["Cooling", "Heating", "MGR" "Overheating", "Cold discomfort"],

   * PerformanceIndicator_Zones_order
        - String
-       - Usage: Performance indicator used to number zones
+       - Usage: Performance indicator used to define the number of each zone in increasing order.
        - Example: "PerformanceIndicator_Zones_order": ["Cooling"],

   * PerformanceIndicator_Units
        - String
-       - Usage: Performance indicators units used in figures and reports, these units must follow the same order of Performance indicators
+       - Usage: Performance indicators units used in figures and reports, these units must follow the same order of Performance indicators.
        - Example: "PerformanceIndicator_Units": ["(kWh/m<sup>2</sup>.a)", "(kWh/m<sup>2</sup>.a)", "(%)", "(%)", "(%)"],

    * Building_Zones_considered_for_ PerformanceIndex_calculation